How to Lubricate a Garage Door to Keep It Operating Smoothly

 The next step for how to lube a garage door is to spray the grease on the top rail and arm bar.
 If you aren’t familiar with the top rail, it is the part of the door that runs parallel to the ceiling in the garage.
 You can also identify the top rail bar by looking for the part of the door that the chain travels along.
 Since the chain moves along the top of this rail, this is the area that will need grease.

 The arm bar connects the garage door to the top rail.
 You should also spray or wipe this piece with grease to ensure smooth operation.

-Finally, apply your lubricant to the lock on the garage door.
+Finally, apply garage door lubricant to the lock on the door.
 Doing so will keep the lock from rusting and make it easier to lock and unlock the door.

 Learning how to lubricate a garage door is an important home maintenance task.
 Keeping your garage door and its moving parts lubricated will help extend the door’s lifespan and keep it operating smoothly and quietly.

 Fortunately, lubricating a garage door isn’t too complicated.
 Following the steps outlined above will help you complete this task on your own.
 However, if you notice any areas of your door that look in need of repairs, it may be time to contact a qualified garage door professional.